Rm-fr-y/CanvasLMS-Scraper/README.md

 "_csrf_token=abc123; canvas_session=xyz789"
 ```

-> The script validates the cookie on startup and exits immediately if you have been redirected to the login page.
+> The script validates the cookie on startup and exits immediately if redirected to the login page.

 ---

-## Modes

-### `--mode modules`
+## What happens when you run it

-Fetches the course's Modules page and lists every module interactively:
+The script fetches the course's Modules page and presents a numbered list:

 ```
 ============================================================